Mount Juktas

-A mountain in north-central Crete, Mount Juktas (Γιούχτας - Giouchtas), also spelled Iuktas, Iouktas, or Ioukhtas, was an important religious site for the Minoan civilization.
+Mount Juktas (Γιούχτας - Giouchtas), also spelled Iuktas, Iouktas, or Ioukhtas, is mountain in north-central Crete, in Greece.
+It is located south of Heraklion, and rises to a height of 811 m (2,661 ft) above the town of Archanes.

 Located a few kilometers from the palaces of Knossos and Fourni and the megaron at Vathypetro, Mount Juktas was the site of an important peak sanctuary in the Minoan world.
 At the base of Juktas, at Anemospilia, is a site that has suggested to some that the Minoans practiced human sacrifice, but the evidence is currently somewhat in question.

 Peak Sanctuary

 Mount Juktas is the site of one of the most important peak sanctuaries in the Minoan world, and probably the first of them.

 Archaeological importance

 Archaeologists have studied the site over an extensive period, examining fragments of pottery, remains of walls, and some unique kinds of stone that must have been hauled up the mountain because they do not otherwise occur there.

 Religious importance

 The mountain remains important in the religious life of the people of the area to this day - a Greek Orthodox chapel is located about a kilometer south of the sanctuary along the ridge of the mountain.
 Every year, people from towns down in the plains below Mount Juktas bring flowers in procession to the chapel.